robotros/FEND-arcade-game-master/README.md

 ### How to Play
 Move the player using the directional pad on the keyboard.
 ### Objective
-The object of the game is to get to the water with being hit by a bug.
+The object of the game is to get to the water without being hit by a bug.
 When the Goal is achieved the Player will respawn at the start.
 ### Losing
 When a bug comes into contact with a player the player loses.
-When a player loses he we respawn at the begining.
+When a player loses he will respawn at the begining.